 The Small Business Administration (SBA) is a federal agency that offers training and educational programs, counseling services, financial programs, and contract assistance to small business owners.
 The SBA also has publications and videos on a wide range of business topics.
-If you want information from the SBA on setting up a business, look in your telephone directory under "U.S. Government" for the number of your local SBA office or call the Small Business Answer Desk at 1-800-8-ASK-SBA.
+If you want help from the SBA, look in your telephone directory under "U.S. Government" for the number of your local SBA office or call the Small Business Answer Desk at 1-800-8-ASK-SBA.